pat92fr/FOC2/README.md

 # 4. CAN protocol

+The controller accepts CAN frame identifier = 000h + its own ID (user configurable ID).

+The controler repies with CAN frame identifier = 010h + its own ID (user configurable ID).

 ## 4.1.
 Control frame formats

-At start-up (power-on reset), the controller is in IDLE state (motor brake).
+At ***start-up*** (power-on reset), the controller is in IDLE state (motor brake).
 The position and velocity set-points, the current feed-forward and the Kp and Kd are reset (=0).

-In order to arm the controller, a full control frame with a 0xFFFFFFFFFFFFFFFF payload should be sent.
+In order to ***arm*** the controller, a full control frame with a 0xFFFFFFFFFFFFFFFF payload should be sent.
 The velocity set-point, the current feed-forward and the Kp and Kd are reset (=0).
 The position set-point is set to the present rotor position.

-To disarm the controller, a full control frame with a 0x000000000000000 payload should be send.
+To ***disarm*** the controller, a full control frame with a 0x000000000000000 payload should be send.
 The position and velocity set-points, the current feed-forward and the Kp and Kd are reset (=0).

-The controller disarms it-self automatically, when a CAN bus time-out occur (1 second time-out).
+The controller ***disarms it-self*** automatically, when a CAN bus time-out occur (no control frame received for one second).
 The position and velocity set-points, the current feed-forward and the Kp and Kd are reset (=0).

 ### 4.1.1.
 Full control frame